forestgrape/coronavirus/index.md

 <!--There is evidence however that the cytokine -->

 [work in progress]
-However there is evidence for a decreased mucus production and clearance in the ARDS risk group:
+However there is evidence for a decreased mucus production and clearance in the ARDS risk group.

+#### Evidence for Decreased Mucus Clearance in ARDS Risk Group
 * observed for influenza by [Yuen et al](#yuen)
 * Factors known to decrease the mucus clearance are main risk factor for developing ARDS, both for influenza and Covid-19.
 For more detail on factors see [appendix](#appendix-vents)[in work].
     * intern factors: